ietf-teep/architecture/draft-ietf-teep-architecture.md

     same entity as the Trusted Component Developer.
 For example, a Trusted Component might be signed (or re-signed) by a Device Administrator if the TEE will only trust the Device Administrator.
-A Trusted Component might also be encrypted, if the code is considered confidential, for example, when a developer who wants to provide a TA without revealing its code to others.
+A Trusted Component might also be encrypted, if the code is considered confidential, for example, when a developer wants to provide a TA without revealing its code to others.

   - Trusted Execution Environment (TEE): An execution environment that enforces that